 “I can honestly say that UNC changed my life in several ways.
 First, I had an excellent academic experience, learning every single day about theoretical and methodological approaches toward politics.
 Second, I met outstanding professors who cared about students inside and outside the classroom setting.
 Finally, students and professors developed a very good network of collaboration that continues up today”.

-Frederick Solt (Ph.D., 2003, assistant professor, University of Iowa).
+Frederick Solt (Ph.D., 2003, associate professor, University of Iowa).
 Fred’s primary research interests are in comparative politics, the study of why politics is different in different countries.
 They focus on the consequences of economic inequality for political attitudes and behavior.
 His work on this topic has appeared in the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, and other journals.
 To facilitate this research, he created and maintains the Standardized World Income Inequality Database (SWIID), which provides the most comparable data available on income inequality for countries around the world over the past half-century.
 The SWIID is now relied on by academics in a wide range of disciplines, by NGOs, and by major international organizations.